ranjani2412/reflectoring.github.io/content/blog/2022/2022-03-15-be-informed-with-lombok.md

 Below are a few examples of what could go wrong when using Lombok with JPA.

 **1. `Avoid @ToString: `**
-**The seemingly harmless @ToString could do more harm to your application than you would expect.**
+**The seemingly harmless @ToString could do more harm to our application than we would expect.**
 Consider the below entity classes

 ````java